A Career as an Eye Doctor

 Thinking of a Career in Ophthalmology - a short guide from the Irish College of Ophthalmologists - download brochure

-Ophthalmology is a fast-paced, innovative and exciting career choice in medicine, and a specialty which has experienced rapid advances in new treatments and technologies over the past two decades.
-A significant proportion of sight threatening conditions which previously had a poor prognosis for patients are now largely preventable with early diagnosis and treatment, making it an extremely rewarding area of medicine to work in.
+Ophthalmology is a fast-paced and exciting career choice in medicine, and a specialty which has experienced rapid advances in new treatments and technologies over the past two decades.
+A significant proportion of sight threatening conditions which previously had a poor prognosis for patients are now largely preventable with early diagnosis and treatment, making ophthalmology an extremely rewarding area of medicine for doctors to care for their patients in.

 SPECIALIST TRAINING IN OPHTHALMOLOGY